Carly07/the_gin_shed/README.md

 #### Product Results Page
 * Navigate to the 'All Products' page and confirm that category buttons are listed under the Product Heading and that Gin, Mixers and Accessories products are displaying in the results.
-* Confirm that products image and details are displaying as expected, with the details underneath the image.
+* Confirm that the product image and details are displaying as expected, with the details underneath the image.
 * Confirm that where there is an average rating it is displayed or else the text 'no rating' is displayed.
 * On desktop view, confirm that there are four products listed in a row and that rows are separated with a horizontal rule
 * Confirm that the number of products listed in each row reduces as the screen size gets smaller, first down to three products per row, then two and finally one product per row on mobile views.